CathalDolan/CI_WebShop_Django/README.md

     - Under "INSTALLED_APPS" add '[home]'
     - 2.4 "Copy allauth templates" can also be done here

+## 4.4 Connecting to database

+If the app takes advantage of a database, additional actions are required.

+1. In the App folder, create a new folder called "fixtures"
+2. If there are existing Json fixture files, add them
+3. We need to create some "models" for the fixtures to go into:
+    - Go to App models.py
+    - Create class(es)
+4. Make migrations:
+    - Do a dry run first
+        python3 manage.py makemigrations --dry-run
+    - If necessary, install "pillow" pip3 install pillow
+    - To make actual migrations
+        python3 manage.py makemigrations
+    - Run migrate with plan first to be sure all is OK python3 manage.py migrate --plan
+    - If yes, run migrate
+        python3 manage.py migrate
+    - **Note**: It's best to specify which App the migrations are being done from.
+Above migrates all
+5. Register the model in App admin.py
+    - Go to App admin.py file
+    - Import the relevant mnodel
+        from .models import [model_name]
+    - Register it
+        admin.site.register([model_name])
+6. Load the fixtures data
+    python3 manage.py loaddata [fixture_jsonFile_name]

 # 5 Setup Media & Static folders
 1. In project folder create a new sub-folder called "media"
 2. In project folder create a new sub-folder called "static"